Published online Sep 26, 2021. doi: 10.4330/wjc.v13.i9.493

 Published online: September 26, 2021

-This was a retrospective observational study conducted at a single university hospital.
-The study population consisted of 35 consecutive patients undergoing PCI of totally occluded SVG.
-Post-procedure dual antiplatelet therapy was continued for a minimum of one year and aspirin was continued indefinitely.
-Clinical outcomes were assessed at a mean follow-up of 1221 ± 1038 d.
-The primary outcome was freedom from a major adverse cardiac event (MACE) defined as the occurrence of any of the following: death, myocardial infarction, stroke, repeat bypass surgery, repeat PCI, or graft reocclusion.
+This was a retrospective observational study of 35 consecutive patients undergoing PCI of totally occluded SVG.
+The primary outcome was freedom from a major adverse cardiac event (MACE) defined as any of the following: Death, myocardial infarction, stroke, repeat revascularization of the target vessel, or graft reocclusion.
+Mean follow-up was 1221 ± 1038 d.